UK Emergency Light Requirements: A Simple Guide

 While this article will give you a brief overview, you are responsible for ensuring you’re in line with the full code.
 You can purchase it from the BSI here, but it does cost a few hundred pounds.
 A free summary version can also be found here.

-We’ll get into more detail below, but here’s an overview of the sections:
+We’ll get into more detail as we go, but here’s a brief overview of the sections:

 Installation: Including specific requirements for the location of lights to ensure all escape routes are illuminated.
 A risk assessment should be carried out to find the best emergency lighting coverage for your premises.